Text file | Populate AD Users Self-Service Q&A Profile

 When to use this rule

-Use this rule when you need to automatically enroll in bulk Active Directory users in Cayosoft Self-Service.
+Use this rule when you need to automatically enroll in bulk Active Directory users in the Self-Service.
 For each Active Directory user that is in the rule scope, the data source file should contain the answers to the questions defined in the rule and the anchor attribute to find the corresponding user account.

-Rule Settings
+Rule settings

-Query Section
+Query section

-Setting name | Description |
+| Setting name | Description |

 Select Data Source |

 Specify the text file to be imported.
-The […] button allows the user to browse for the file and the Create/Edit button allows the creation or editing of the existing file in the built-in Data Source editor. |
+The […] (three dots) button allows the user to browse for the file and the Create/Edit button allows the creation or editing of the existing file in the built-in Data Source editor. |

 Limit scope to this domain or OU |

 This setting defines the search query scope.
-To improve query performance, limit the scope to specific OU.
-Important: To test rule configuration, limit the rule scope to an OU that contains test accounts or objects.
+To improve query performance, limit the scope to a specific OU.
+IMPORTANT: To test the rule configuration, limit the rule scope to an OU that contains test accounts or objects and use the Preview feature. |

 Data Source Anchor attribute |